mayanksnyvik/two-factor-auth/README.md

         }

     ]
+5.come out from mayanksnyvik folder.

-5. Run composer update command
+6. Run composer update command
-6. Install Laravel ui/auth
+7. Install Laravel ui/auth
-7. Run command php artisan migrate
+8. Run command php artisan migrate
-8. Update mail configuration in your .env file
+9. Update mail configuration in your .env file
-9. add middleware to '2fa' to home route and home route must be there.
+10. add middleware to '2fa' to home route and home route must be there.